muradmuradli/Memories/README.md

 # Memories

-A simple CRUD application with pagination & sorting and custom authentication.
+A simple CRUD application with the following functionalities:
+- Authentication
+- CRUD operations
+- Verify account and reset password

+If you don't see the verificaiton email, check the spam folder.